Methods: Measuring Health

 Health Measurement Scales

-There are evident limitations to morbidity and mortality as indicators of health.
-They only apply to serious conditions, so are largely irrelevant to most middle-aged people.
+There are evident limitations to morbidity and mortality as indicators of healthiness.
+They only apply to serious conditions and are largely irrelevant to most middle-aged people.
 Furthermore, a diagnosis that becomes a morbidity statistic says little about a person’s actual level of function, and morbidity indicators cannot cover positive aspects of health.
 This led to the development of a range of more subjective indicators of health, termed health measurement scales or patient-reported outcomes.
 Measuring health, however, is inherently challenging, because health is an abstract concept.
 Unlike morbidity, health is not defined in terms of specific indicators that can be used as measurement metrics, such as blood pressure in hypertension or blood sugar in diabetes.

 Abstract measurements